mariojppereira/hugoferlopes.github.io/_pages/research.md

   - /publications/
 ---

+Drop me an email if you can not get to any of the publications listed below.
 You can also check my <a href="https://scholar.google.pt/citations?user=vK-y0CYAAAAJ&hl=pt-PT">Google Scholar profile</a>.

 ## Journal Articles